Nirjorsaharudro/multilingual-rag-bangla/README.md

 The system employs a hybrid retrieval strategy that combines:

     * MultiVectorRetriever and ParentDocumentRetriever for semantic retrieval of dense text chunks,

     * BM25 for sparse, keyword-based search to enhance precision on short or exact-match queries.

 Document embeddings are stored and queried using FAISS as the vector store.
 For PDF preprocessing, the system uses the multilingual-pdf2text module, which integrates Tesseract OCR with Bengali language support (tesseract-ocr-ben) to accurately extract text from scanned or image-based PDFs.

+Communication between backend and frontend is handled via FastAPI WebSocket, which manages conversation memory by maintaining a 2–3 message history for context.
+This memory can be expanded by integrating a database for persistent and scalable context retention.

 This architecture ensures robust retrieval and accurate response generation for multilingual educational content.